 Neoliberal-v-GovernmentRun setting, then compare it to the Counterbalance!

 The Wealth Distribution Model simulates community and individual wealth as well as income inequality.
 First off, run the model in Neoliberal-v-GovernmentRun setting.
-Then run the Counterbalance setting to see what would happen if the CBE was added to the Australian, US or UK economies.
+Then run the Counterbalance setting to see what would happen if the CBE was added to the Australian, US, UK, Swiss or German economies.

 The Bidding Market Model simulates the level of unemployment, and what would happen if we provided a job for everyone who wanted one.
 Compare Australia's economic system and then watch what happens once the CBE is implemented.